Carroll Community College transcripts are sent via Parchment Digital Credential Service.

-For a transcript of coursework completed prior to our independence from Catonsville Community College in June 1993, contact the Community Colleges of Baltimore County, Catonsville Campus, Records Office, 443-840-2222.
+For coursework completed prior to July 1, 1993 – contact Community College of Baltimore County, Catonsville Campus, Record’s Office, 443-840-2222.
+CCBC also uses Parchment.

 If you plan to transfer to a four-year college or university, you must meet the requirements of that institution.
 A grade of less than "C" may not be accepted by the transfer institution.